ShaddGallegos/RHTI/README.md

   * Manage and track your entire inventory - Static or DYNAMIC INVENTORIES
   * Self-service it... simplified
   * Remote command execution
-  * Comprehensive rest api and tower cli tool
+  * Comprehensive rest API and tower CLI tool
   * Role Based Access Control
   * LDAP, AD, and other authentication integration
   * Made easy config for your logging aggragator